MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/access-control/local-accounts.md

 As a security best practice, use your local (non-Administrator) account to sign in and then use **Run as administrator** to accomplish tasks that require a higher level of rights than a standard user account.
 Don't use the Administrator account to sign in to your computer unless it's entirely necessary.
 For more information, see [Run a program with administrative credentials](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc732200(v=ws.11)).

-In comparison, on the Windows client operating system, a user with a local user account that has Administrator rights is considered the system administrator of the client computer.
-The first local user account that is created during installation is placed in the local Administrators group.
-However, when multiple users run as local administrators, the IT staff has no control over these users or their client computers.

-In this case, Group Policy can be used to enable secure settings that can control the use of the local Administrators group automatically on every server or client computer.
+Group Policy can be used to control the use of the local Administrators group automatically.
 For more information about Group Policy, see [Group Policy Overview](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831791(v=ws.11)).

 > [!IMPORTANT]
 >